-In March 2011, the Board established 2012 corporate performance goals for the second installment of the 2011 long-term incentive award.
-FHFA approved these goals in April 2011.
-The Board did not assign any relative weight to the goals and the Compensation Committee was permitted to consider other factors in addition to the goals in assessing corporate performance.
+In March 2013, the Board established the 2013 Board of Directors goals, which are presented in the table below.
+Performance against the 2013 Board of Directors goals was a factor the Board considered in determining the individual performance of the named executives for purposes of the individual performance-based component of the named executives' 2013 at-risk deferred salary.
+The Board did not assign any relative weight to the goals and the Compensation Committee was permitted to, and did, consider other factors in addition to management's achievement of the goals in assessing performance.